liubo110077/user_registration/README.md

 b.How to run application by Docker

 ```
-$ cd root of this application
+$ cd the root of this application
 $ ./rundocker.sh
 ```